 - Model proper sentence structure, without correcting.
 If your child mixes up words or uses improper verb tenses, simply repeat back what he or she said using the correct form, instead pointing out mistakes.

 Working With LPD in Your Office:

-Language Processing Disorder can make it difficult for adults to know what’s expected of them at work and can hamper communication with their colleagues.
+Language Processing Disorder can make it difficult for adults to know what’s expected of them at work and can hinder communication with their colleagues.
 So, if you are reading this article as an adult experiencing symptoms similar to LPD, it may be helpful to try using these accommodating strategies:

 - Request meeting agendas ahead of time.
 If you have an idea of what topics are coming, you will be less likely to be taken ‘off-guard’ by questions.

 - Prepare thoroughly when giving any kind of presentations, down to your specific word-choices if possible.

 - Take advantage of written correspondence where possible.
 Rather than approaching people’s desk, compose a well thought-out written response.

 - Make use of audio recording for note taking.